 It’s not too hard to get wrapped up in worry over the issues affecting America every day.
 Change starts at the ground level, though, and there’s never a better time to get involved in your local government than now.

-Start by working the polls and attending city council meetings.
+Start by working the polls, attending city council meetings and joining a senior citizen political organization.
 If the experience sparks you, think about running for office at your local parks and rec department, zoning board or economic development commission.